GlobularOne/snr/docs/source/user_guide/deeper_introduction.rst

     set my_variable my_value

-But what if we wanted to set it's value from the output of a command?
+But what if we wanted to set its value from the output of a command?

 .. code-block::